 Thermography measures the infrared radiation (heat) which emits from the surface of the body.
-Thermography assesses physiology (function), not anatomy (structure), the way traditional screening methods such as MRI, ultrasound, or mammography do.
-Thermography is radiation free, dye free, and requires no contact or compression.
+Thermography assesses physiology (function), not anatomy (structure), the way traditional screening methods such as mammography, ultrasound, or MRI do.
+Thermography is radiation free and requires no compression or contact to the body.

 Radial nerve damage (hypothermia)

 Areas of abnormality and/or pathology within the body will be observed as either hot or cold depending on the metabolic activity.
 Most pathological processes demonstrate a form of increased heat (hyperthermia), while neurological processes demonstrate excessive cold (hypothermia).
-Using an infrared thermal camera, these variations of temperature are captured as an image known as a thermogram.
+An ultra-sensitive thermal camera and a sophisticated computer are used to convert the infrared heat emitting from the surface of the skin into electrical impulses that are visualized in color, known as a thermogram.

 The body in a normal healthy state has a high degree of thermal symmetry (even on both sides).
 Because everyone’s thermal fingerprint should stay stable over a lifetime, it is only when pathology of some type develops that asymmetrical patterns emerge.
 When used as a screening tool thermography can allow the visualization of the most subtle temperature differences.
 It is the asymmetry seen on a thermogram that assists in identifying suspicious areas and aids in the earlier detection of disease.